 Lestino points out that a family’s finances aren’t considered a hard red line when granting approval to adopt.
 Nor does a loan mean they aren’t financially stable parents.

 “Even families who are more well off will choose to take out a loan instead because it’s a more affordable way than accessing retirement funds,” she said.
 “Or because they do have the money but they don’t want to access it because they know there might be extra expenses with another child coming into their family.”

 Planning a New Family Budget

 Other prospective parents, she said, plan to transition from two incomes to one, if they anticipate their child having special needs.
 Other prospective parents are single and don’t have the benefit of a two-income home.

-Adoptions can also have dozens of hidden costs that can affect final total.
-For domestic adoptions, most states allow prospective parents to pay for the birth mother’s housing, utilities, food and medical care.
+Adoptions can also have dozens of hidden costs that can affect the final total.
+For domestic adoptions, most states allow prospective parents to pay for the birth mother’s housing, utilities, food, and medical care.
 There may be advertising costs and travel expenses.
 Location also plays a big role—adoptions in New York City, for example, can be far more expensive than those in upstate New York.

 For international adoptions, prospective families have to pay for significant travel back and forth to the child’s home country along with legal processing fees from both countries.

 “People take out loans for everything.
-Most people haven’t paid of their house, that doesn’t mean they don’t deserve to live in one.
+Most people haven’t paid off their house, that doesn’t mean they don’t deserve to live in one.
 A lot of people haven’t paid off their car yet, but they need that to get to work,” Lestino said.
 “Kids need family and the huge cost that comes at the beginning isn’t necessarily something that should burden the child.
 It really has nothing to do with the child’s needs.”